westland-valhalla/retired-warrior/README.md

 ## The Intellectual

-The Greatest minds of our generation, looked back learned and brought the waning wisdom back.
+The Greatest minds of our generation, looked back, learned, and brought the waning wisdom back.

 [![for the bullied and beautiful](http://img.youtube.com/vi/sa1iS1MqUy4/0.jpg)](http://www.youtube.com/watch?v=sa1iS1MqUy4)